robnjunge/react-hooks-npm-lab/README.md

 ### Add a Script

 In the process of creating the `package.json` file, you were prompted to write a test script.
-We left it blank at that time, but we can add it to the `package.json` file ourselves.
-Let's do that now to see how this works.
+Let's add a working script in to see how this works.

 Open the newly created `package.json` file and look for a section titled `"scripts"`.
 Let's replace the default `"test"` script with a shell command: